 Grid Math

-Use the Grid and Image > Grid Math menu option (geogxnet.dll(Geosoft.GX.MathExpressionBuilder.MathExpressionBuilder;RunGrid)*) to create, save, load, and execute math expressions for your grid data.
-This easy-to-use, standardized dialog provides all the math expression options on a single tabbed dialog.
+Use the Grid and Image > Grid Math menu option (geogxnet.dll(Geosoft.GX.MathExpressionBuilder.MathExpressionBuilder;RunGrid)*) to create, save, load, and execute mathematical expressions for your grid data.
+This intuitive, standardized dialog provides all math expression tools in a single, tabbed interface.

 Grid Math dialog options